 Overseas customers are increasingly looking for faster turnaround and shorter delivery time in order to maximise return through smaller but more frequent orders.
 Hong Kong printers are known for quality, quick delivery, competitive pricing and the ability to cope with short-notice printing jobs.
 Their quality is comparable to that of printing businesses in US, Germany and Japan, the pioneers in printing technology.
 Hong Kong printers are also known for their inventiveness and willingness to find solutions to production problems.

-Major printers are relocating production to the Chinese mainland with purpose-built plants to reduce operation costs.
+Major printers are relocating production to mainland China with purpose-built plants to reduce operation costs.
 Such development has changed the workflow and logistics and greatly improved efficiency and output quality.
 However, they still maintain their offices in Hong Kong to receive overseas orders.
 The ability to meet high quality requirements has allowed Hong Kong to become a major global printing and publication centre, despite the increasing price competition from mainland printers.
 Rising labour costs on the mainland are encouraging greater automation and mechanisation.
 Automation can also reduce human errors while increasing efficiency, productivity and quality.

 Printing is an industry in which technology is constantly being updated.
 The ability to keep up with new production techniques is crucial.
 Hong Kong printers are equipped with advanced models of laser-setters, electronic colour scanners, electronic page-composing systems, digital printers, automatic finishing systems and one to five-colour printing machines.
 They have also introduced computer-to-plate (CTP) systems, equipment for security printing, and latest machines designed to enhance digital printing capabilities.